jgil2/LSP_REPO_eggo/README.md

 Compile and run the program from the project root.

 The output file should be written to data/transformed_products.csv or data/transformed_products_empty.csv if the input file is empty.

+**_Transformations_**

+The following transformations are done in order:

+1. Uppercase: The product names are changed to uppercase.

+2. Discount for Electronics: For products under Electronics category, a 10% discount is applied to the price.
+Those prices are rounded to 2 decimal places with BigDecimal.

+3. Premium Electronics: If the post-discount price is over 500 for electronics, the category is changed to Premium Electronics.

+4. Price Range Classification: A new column called PriceRange is added based on the price:

+0–10 → Low

+10.01–100 → Medium

+100.01–500 → High

+500 → Premium

+**_Error Handling_**

+Missing input file - It prints an error message and stops the program.

+Empty input file → It prints a warning to the user and writes only the header row to transformed_products_empty.csv.

+**_Assumptions_**

+The input file always contains a header row.

+ProductID and Price are expected to be numeric.

+Only relative paths (data/...) are used, so that the program works across environments.

+**_Design Notes_**

+The Products class encapsulates product data and transformation logic.

+The ETL steps are separated into load, transformation methods (uppercase, discount, over500, priceRange), and saveTransformed to match Extract–Transform–Load.

+**_Testing_**

+The program was tested under several scenarios:

+Normal case: Multiple valid rows - Output file contains all rows with transformations applied.

+Empty file: Input file contains only headers - Output is written to transformed_products_empty.csv.

+Missing file: Deleted products.csv - Program prints an error and exits.

 **_AI Usage_**